 Common Facilities Management jobs

 Qualifications: Ideally HNC/HND level qualification or equivalent within the mechanical or electrical field.
-A time served apprenticeship and experience from working on the tools is preferred.
+A time-served apprenticeship and experience from working on the tools are preferred.
 Being able to demonstrate a strong working experience within M&E is the main requirement.